Tap, tap, tap, tap, tap…

 Elissa flipped her identification back into her pocket and just as quick pulled her handcuffs.
 “Care to test me?”

-With a huff, she walked away from the door, left it ajar as an unspoken invitation for Elissa to follow.
+With a huff, Evangeline walked away from the door and left it ajar as an unspoken invitation for Elissa to follow.
 Evangeline walked to the kitchen and grabbed her drink off the counter, purposefully not offering one to Elissa before she sat down at the kitchen table.
 “What do you want?”

 “What is your current relationship with Peter Hamilton?”
 Elissa leaned back against the counter.
 Her face was without expression even though her insides were a coil of nerves anticipating Evangeline’s response.

-“I spoke with the woman Peter Hamilton was allegedly going to Hidden Springs with…” She gives him a strange look and he shakes his head slowly not understanding or not wanting to understand.
-“I was looking at the numbers on his cellphone specifically at the ones the day before and the day of his death.”
+“I spoke with the woman Peter Hamilton was allegedly going to Hidden Springs with…” She gave him a strange look and he shook his head slowly not understanding or not wanting to understand.
+“I was looking at the numbers on his cellphone; specifically at the ones the day before and the day of his death.”

-Hector’s eyes widen a fraction but his face stays neutral.
-His body stiffens as if he were punched in the gut.
+Hector’s eyes widened a fraction, but his face staid neutral.
+His body stiffened as if he were punched in the gut.
 “Eva’s still with him?”

-Hector tears his gaze from her and shrugs a shoulder.
-He looks at something, nothing, anything, but at Elissa.
-“Yes well, she’s an ex for a reason…” His voice is forced and unsure.
-He takes a deep breath running his fingers through his hair collecting his thoughts and reining them in.
+Hector tore his gaze from her and shrugged a shoulder.
+He looked at something, nothing, anything, but at Elissa.
+“Yes well, she’s an ex for a reason…” His voice was forced and unsure.
+He took a deep breath running his fingers through his hair collecting his thoughts and reined them in.
 “So what did she have to say?”

-Elissa takes a page from Hector’s book by turning her attention to her notes rather than looking at him.
+Elissa took a page from Hector’s book by turning her attention to her notes rather than looking at him.
 “Evangeline claims Peter Hamilton called her Thursday evening to set up a get away for the two of them.
 The details and location were to be a surprise.”
-Elissa skips past the more intimate details and description given to her by Evangeline.
-Her cheeks warm in a furious blush at the memory of her words, the tone of her voice and the contempt on her face.
+Elissa skipped past the more intimate details and description freely given to her by Evangeline.
+Her cheeks warmed in a furious blush at the memory of the other woman's words, the tone of her voice and the contempt on her face.
 Evangeline claimed her directions were to drop everything and be ready to go, that she ‘won’t need clothes seeing how they won’t be leaving the bed’.

-That is more than Hector needs to hear at the moment.
-Staring blankly at the notepad Elissa straightens her back, strengthening her resolve.
-He needs her and she needs to be here for him.
+That was more than Hector needed to hear at the moment.
+Staring blankly at the notepad Elissa straightened her back, strengthening her resolve.
+Hector needed her and Elissa needed to be there for him.
 “I really am sorry, Hector.”

 “We’re past this.
 It is all history.
 Life moves on and I need to move on, too.”
-The legs of the chair scrape along the tiles as Hector pushes away from his desk shooting a glance at Elissa.
-He hesitates for a moment when their eyes meet and he isn’t sure what hurts more: his ex-wife is Peter Hamilton’s mistress, or his ex-girlfriend moving on, finding a man who can give her what he can’t.
+The legs of the chair scraped along the tiles as Hector pushed away from his desk shooting a glance at Elissa.
+He hesitated for a moment when their eyes met and he wasn’t sure what hurt more: his ex-wife was Peter Hamilton’s mistress, or his ex-girlfriend moving on, finding a man who could give her what he couldn’t.